Chiropractic in Pregnancy

 The Safe Way to Manage Pain in Pregnancy

 With the joys of pregnancy come all sorts of new aches and pains.
 Headaches, neck pain, mid back pain, low back pain, sciatica, just to name a few.
-For years now we have been advised that if we really need to take a painkiller, acetaminophen (found in Tylenol and some cold medications) is a safe choice.
-Recent research is showing that this may not actually be the case.
-Studies are showing an increased risk of ADHD and other behavioral problems in our children if we reach for acetaminophen as a pain reliever while pregnant.
-There is no known risk of birth defects associated with acetaminophen use, but there may be a change in the hormones that are responsible for brain development with acetaminophen use.
-The study published in JAMA Paediatrics suggests that prenatal use of acetaminophen may as much as double the risk for these behavioral disorders.
+For years now we have been advised that if need a painkiller, acetaminophen (Tylenol) is a safe choice.
+But recent research is showing that this may not actually be the case.
+Studies are showing an increased risk of ADHD and other behavioural problems in our children if we reach for acetaminophen while pregnant.
+There is no known risk of birth defects associated with acetaminophen use.
+But there may be a change in the hormones that are responsible for brain development with acetaminophen use.
+The study published in JAMA Paediatrics suggests that prenatal use of acetaminophen may as much as double the risk for these behavioural disorders.